Turn up your speaker volume and click here or the image above to hear an American woodcock peenting (1.27MB – 14 second .wav)

 The goal is to provide a diverse-age forest canopy.
 A lush, thick area of shrub or tree growth that is exposed to full sunlight is one of the best habitats because a variety of food supplies and shelter will be available.
 But it’s necessary to take an active role in managing these areas, or they may no longer contain the wildlife species we hold so dear.

-American Woodcock: Population Status, 2016 NEW Report released by US Fish & Wildlife Service (Available in PDF Format, Size: 2.11MB)
+American Woodcock: Population Status, 2016 Report released by US Fish & Wildlife Service (Available in PDF Format, Size: 2.11MB)

 American Woodcock: Population Status, 2015 Report released by US Fish & Wildlife Service (Available in PDF Format, Size: 2.11MB)